fraterrisus/walkthroughs/phantasie-1/index.md

 ### The Speed Run

-I've tried to tell the full story in the [walkthrough](#walkthrough), which means (for the most part) learning information from the game before we take advantage of it.
-But I also like to ask what the fastest possible way to beat the game is. *Phantasie* is the kind of game that tracks your progress through character data and inventory, and it's pretty lax at that.
-The various scrolls you pick up in the game give you information on where to go next, but none of them are required.
+When I write these walkthroughs, I try to follow along with the story the game is trying to tell.
+Generally that means I'll show you where the game is trying to give you information before I take advantage of it, although I'm not above skipping around a bit when there's sufficient reason to do so.
+Of course, I also like to ask, what's the fastest possible way to beat this game? *Phantasie* is the kind of game that tracks your progress through character data and inventory, and it's pretty lax at that.
+The various scrolls you pick up in the game tell you where to go next, but a player acting on outside information doesn't need to read any of them.

+Working backwards, then:
-To beat the game (or at least receive Zeus's congratulations for doing so), you have to kill the Dark Lord.
-He's at the back end of the Temple of the Gods, and you can't get into the Temple if you don't have the God Rune.
-To acquire that, you must kneel before Zeus on Mount Olympus having passed all of his tests, which means collecting the four Runes, nine Rings, and enough experience for the mystics to believe you are "ready."
-If you're carrying a Minotaur with low Charisma, you probably won't notice much wasted time anyway, because you'll be too busy farming gold and collecting better equipment so you can assault the Temple.
+- To beat the game (or at least receive Zeus's congratulations for doing so), you must kill the Dark Lord in the Temple of the Gods / Castle of the Black Knights.

-Regardless, here's a checklist of the bare minimum set of tasks, even if you don't do them in this order:
+- To enter the Temple, you must have the God Rune.
+- To receive the God Rune, you must kneel before Zeus on Mount Olympus having passed all of his tests.
+- You can't even get to Mount Olympus until the mystics believe you are "ready" (roughly level 10).
+- To pass Zeus's tests you need all nine Rings and all four Runes.
+- Rings 1–3 are in JR Trolkin's castle.
+- Rings 4–6 require solving the puzzle of the Bleebs.
+- Rings 7–8 are in the Dosnebian Temple.
+- Ring 9 is in the Phantasia town armory.

-- Dwarven Dungeon: Air Rune
+- The Air Rune is in the Dwarven Dungeon.
-- Lizard Man Caves: Fire Rune
-- The Cathedral: Earth Rune (requires the Fire Rune), Magic Pool
+- The Earth Rune is in the Cathedral, but you can't get it without the Fire Rune.
-- Phantasia: Ring #9 (in the Armory), Magic Pool
-- Trollport area: Magic Pool
+- The Fire Rune is in the Lizard Man Caves.
-- Lord Wood's Castle: Water Rune (requires the three Magic Pools)
+- The Water Rune is in Lord Wood's Castle.
-- JR Trolkin's Castle: Rings #1-3
-- Bleeb Cavern: Rings #4-6
-- Dosnebian Temple: Rings #7, #8
-- Astral Plane: pass the Tests and visit Zeus for the God Rune
-- Temple of the Gods: defeat the Black Lord
+- But to get the Water Rune you must also visit all three Magic Pools: near the Cathedral, near Trollport, and near Phantasia.

+There's not a lot of this game you can really skip.
+If you know what you're doing you don't have to run the *entirety* of all those dungeons, but by the time you've successfully run them all you probably had to grind your way to level 10 anyway.
+Or, if you're carrying a Minotaur with low Charisma, you've been too busy farming gold to pay for training.

+If anyone knows a faster way to beat the game (or wants to brag about how quickly they did it), get in touch.
+Otherwise, happy grinding!